epadam/Machine-Learning-Tutorial-Demo-Resources/README.md

 # Advanced

 ## Understand your model better!
-Debuggin and explain your model with explainable AI
+Debug and explain your model with explainable AI

 ## [Not just Dataset, get your own data and build your own data pipeline!](Data_Engineering.md)